danvolchek/door-unlocker/readme.md

   - **You'll need to update the key, iv, and ip of your Yun in MainActivity.java**.
   - Connect your phone (or an emulator) to your PC and install the app.
 ### Overview
-This holds the code for the android app that communicates with the arduino.
+This holds the code for the Android app that communicates with the Arduino.
 It
-  - Encrypts and sends lock/unlock commands to the arduino.
+  - Encrypts and sends lock/unlock commands to the Arduino.
-  - Periodically updates the current door state by querying the arduino.
+  - Periodically updates the current door state by querying the Arduino.

 The app was made using Android Studio and is fairly standard.